Misquoted No More: Securely Extracting F* Programs with IO: Relational Quotation of

 \paragraph{Computations (\ls{typing_oprod}).} The rules for typing \ls{io} computations include: \ls{QReturn} for monadic return, \ls{QBind} for sequencing (where the continuation is typed in the environment extended with the intermediate result), and IO operations (\ls{QOpenfile}, \ls{QRead}, \ls{QWrite}, \ls{QClose}), each of which requires its argument to be a well-typed value.
 The remaining rules handle elimination forms whose result is a computation: \ls{QAppIO} for applying an effectful function (\ls{a -> io b}), and \ls{QCaseIO} (resp.\ \ls{QIfIO}) for pattern matching (resp.\ conditionals) where the branches are computations.
 Note that case analysis and conditionals appear in both relations---\ls{QCase}/\ls{QIf} for values and \ls{QCaseIO}/\ls{QIfIO} for computations---because the same elimination can yield either kind of term depending on the context.

 \paragraph{Expressivity of \iostar{}.} The language carved out by these typing relations is a simply typed FGCBV language with IO primitives.
-It supports higher-order functions (both pure and effectful), pairs, sums, Booleans, strings, and file descriptors.
+It supports higher-order functions (both pure and effectful), pairs, sums, Booleans, strings, file descriptors, and natural numbers.
 All \iostar{} programs are terminating.
-Supporting refinement types, dependent types, recursive types, or\tbd{ general} recursion is left as future work (\autoref{sec:future}).
+Recursive \fstar{} functions are not currently quotable.
+However, useful recursion patterns can still be recovered by extending the quoted-type universe and the typing relation with specific inductive types and their iterators; we include natural numbers with constructors zero, successor, and the usual iterator, which suffices to express functions such as factorial that are typically written in a recursive form.
+Supporting refinement types, dependent types, recursive types, and general recursion is otherwise left as future work (\autoref{sec:future}).

-\subsection{Generating derivations using a metaprogram}
+\subsection{Generating Derivations Using a Metaprogram}

 We write our relational quotation metaprogram to produce derivations directly in \fstar{}, which supports metaprogramming by providing a primitive effect and a set of primitives that allow metaprograms to interact with \fstar{}'s type-checker via an API called Meta-\fstar{}~\cite{metafstar}.
 In this section, we present how the key ideas about the metaprogram~(\autoref{sec:ki-relq}) are realized.